Tremors after brain injury, also known as post-traumatic tremors, are a rare side effect of TBI. They mostly occur after damage to the cerebellum.

 DBS is effective at eliminating tremor and has been approved by the FDA as a treatment for Parkinson’s.
 While more studies are still needed before it is approved for post-traumatic tremors, the current research is promising.

 However, since deep brain stimulation is an invasive surgery, this makes it the riskiest treatment option.
 Some possible side effects include dysarthria (slurred speech) and balance problems.

-Still, if your tremors are severely affecting your day-to-day function, it might be worth asking your doctor about it.
+If your tremors are severely affecting your day-to-day function, discuss with your doctor the benefits versus the risks for DBS.

-Stress, anxiety, and certain drinks can all worsen tremors.
+Stress, anxiety, and certain drinks may increase tremors.
 Therefore, it’s important to reduce stress and eliminate tremor-inducing substances such as caffeine from your diet.

-Meditation is a great way to lower your anxiety.
-Another treatment you can try is behavioral relaxation training, which focuses on labeling feelings and defusing them with the help of a therapist.
+Meditation is a relaxing way to lower your anxiety.
+Another treatment that may decrease anxiety and stress is behavioral relaxation training, which focuses on labeling feelings and defusing them with the help of a therapist.

-If you can get your stress under control, you might find your tremors improve or even disappear completely.
+If you can manage your stress, you might find your tremors improve or even disappear completely.

 Understanding Tremors After Brain Injury